ESAOpenSR/opensr-usecases/README.md

 - **Object Identification Metrics**: Special metrics that compute the percentage of objects correctly identified, focusing on size-based object identification.
 - **Averaged Metrics**: Metrics are calculated for each batch and averaged across the entire dataset.
 - **Debugging Support**: An optional debugging mode is available to limit the number of iterations for faster testing.
+- **mAP Plotting**: Show how the mAP for object detecion looks like for each input data type.

 ## How It Works